aya-amine/VRresearch/README.md

 # VRresearch
 This repository was created to publish the pilot study work conducted during the class Virttual Reality Research and Applications class.
 The project was developed under the supervision of Dr. Banakou, at New York University Abu Dhabi.
-This study investigates the affect of virtual enviorments realism (low-poly vs high-poly) on participants exposed to calm inducing and fear inducing Vr worlds.
+This study investigates the affect of virtual enviorments realism (high-res vs low-res) on participants exposed to calm inducing and fear inducing Vr worlds.
 ## Team Members and Contributions: